 The long-term management of the beach huts and future provision at this site is currently sitting with Norse SE and other council teams.
 The Local Plan sets out West Beach as a regeneration zone in a regeneration area, and therefore plans may develop in line with the Local Plan.

-Should future development of West Beach be considered, the results of coastal monitoring at this site will be taken in to account before any decisions are made.
+Should future development of West Beach be considered, the results of coastal monitoring at this site and the coastal risk zones will need to be taken in to account before any decisions are made.

 Can the Environment Agency funding for Hayling Island be used for timber maintenance?